wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation

+= 4.9.27 =
+* Added: You can now easily rename the TITLE and YOUR MESSAGE form fields from the settings, custom fields tab.

 = 4.9.26 =
 * Updated: Compatible with 4.1 and 4.2 nightly build